tsahota/NMproject/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added \value entries to all .Rd files in package
 * Added Nuria and Stein as contributors
 * I have contacted Peter Lawrence via LinkedIn for his personal details/email and inclusion as contributor